vinceskahan/v5wiki/sdr-rpi-recipe.md

 The rest of this guide requires only command-line access to the pi.
 So you can do the steps below remotely logged in via ssh, or in a terminal window with a keyboard and monitor plugged in to the pi.

 ```
-# install operating system on sdcard for rpi
+# install operating system on sdcard, use it to boot the rpi

 # install a real-time clock and enable it

+# configure the rpi for remote access and headless operation

 # get rid of fake clock
 sudo apt-get remove --purge fake-hwclock